Secure Filtering against Spatio-Temporal False Data Attacks under Asynchronous Sampling: Introduction

 \section{Introduction}

-Many real-world large-scale systems, such as power systems, water distribution networks, and transportation networks, are examples of cyber-physical systems where physical processes are tightly coupled with digital devices.
-These systems are monitored and controlled via wired or wireless communications, leaving the systems vulnerable to malicious attackers.
-Recent reports have shown the disastrous consequences of malware for industrial control systems and power grids \cite{falliere2011w32,kshetri2017hacking}.
+Many real-world large-scale systems, such as power systems, water distribution networks, and transportation networks, are examples of cyber-physical systems where physical plants are tightly coupled with digital devices.
+These systems are monitored and controlled via wired or wireless communications, leaving them vulnerable to malicious attackers.
+A recent report has shown the disastrous consequences of malware for industrial control systems \cite{miller2021looking}.
 The challenge of securely estimating states under malicious activities has been widely addressed \cite{liu2020local,li2023efficient,shoukry2015event,nakahira2018attack,hu_stateestimation_automatica,lu2019resilient,liu2021resilient}, given their crucial role in control systems.
 This paper contributes to secure state estimation by considering asynchronous and non-periodic measurements under false data attacks.

 To deal with the problem of secure state estimation against false data injection attacks, three research directions consisting of the sliding window method, the estimator switching method, and the local decomposition-fusion method, have been developed in recent years \cite{shoukry2015event,nakahira2018attack,liu2020local,li2023efficient}.
-The sliding window method considers past sensor measurements in a finite-time horizon to provide state estimates via batch optimization \cite{fawzi2014secure,shoukry2015event}.
-The estimator switching method maintains multiple parallel estimators, each utilizing measurements from a subset of all sensors \cite{Mishra2017TCNS,nakahira2018attack}.
+The sliding window method considers past sensor measurements in a finite-time horizon to provide state estimates via batch optimization \cite{shoukry2015event}.
+The estimator switching method maintains multiple parallel estimators, each utilizing measurements from a subset of all sensors \cite{nakahira2018attack}.
 The local decomposition-fusion method deploys multiple decentralized estimators, each of which samples the measurement of one local sensor.
-Then, local state estimates are fused by a convex optimization problem to generate secure state estimates \cite{liu2020local,li2023efficient}.
+Then, local state estimates are fused by a convex optimization to generate secure state estimates \cite{liu2020local,li2023efficient}.